 Seiberg--Witten invariants \cite{WittenOG,Mor} are a fundamental tool in $4$-dimensional topology.
 Given their versatility, understanding these invariants is an extremely challenging problem that has attracted a considerable amount of attention in the past thirty years.
 Despite this, we are currently lacking a framework to carry out the computation in general examples.
 Less ambitiously, it is unclear what kind of constraints such invariants must satisfy.

 A very fruitful line of investigation towards such constraints is that of ``mod $2$ rigidity results'' for the Seiberg--Witten invariants of \textit{spin} manifolds, which assert that the Seiberg--Witten invariants (mod $2$) depend only on some simpler topological information.
 This started with Morgan--Szab\'o's proof that for a homotopy $K3$ the invariant of the trivial spin$^c$ structure is odd \cite{MorSz}.
-Ruberman and Strle \cite{RubermanStrle} proved an interesting rigidity result for \textit{homologi tori}, 4-manifolds $X$ with the integral homology of a torus.
+Ruberman and Strle \cite{RubermanStrle} proved an interesting rigidity result for \textit{homology tori}, 4-manifolds $X$ with the integral homology of a torus.
 There is a cohomological invariant attached to homology tori, the \textit{determinant}

 where the $x_i$ form an integral basis of $H^1(X)=\mathbb{Z}^4$.
 Their main result is then the following. \begin{theorem*}[\cite{RubermanStrle}] Consider a homology $4$-torus $X$ which is \textbf{spin}.
-Then the sum of all (degree zero) Seiberg-Witten invariants $\mathfrak{m}(X)$ of $X$ has the same parity as $\det(X)$. \end{theorem*} The essential point is that on a spin manifold the Seiberg-Witten equations admit a $\mathrm{Pin}(2)$-symmetry.
+Then the sum of all (degree zero) Seiberg--Witten invariants $\mathfrak{m}(X)$ of $X$ has the same parity as $\det(X)$. \end{theorem*} The essential point is that on a spin manifold the Seiberg--Witten equations admit a $\mathrm{Pin}(2)$-symmetry.
 See \cite{TJLi,Bauer,Baraglia} for further developments in this direction. \\

 The goal of this article is instead to prove some \textit{integral} rigidity results for Seiberg--Witten invariants of a closed 4-manifold $X$ in the presence of a \textit{non-separating} hypersurface $Y$ satisfying suitable conditions.
 For simplicity, we will not discuss homology orientations and all the results will be stated up to an overall sign.
-Let us begin by focusing on the special case in which $Y=T^3$ is the three torus, in which case we have following purely cohomological formula for the sum of Seiberg--Witten invariants.
+Let us begin by focusing on the special case in which $Y=T^3$ is the three-torus, in which case we have the following purely cohomological formula for the sum of Seiberg--Witten invariants.